skaterdav85/beer-app/README.md

-# A very simple express app that serves beer
+# A simple express app that serves beer

 This express app serves static json from localhost:3000/beers.
 To start drinking run the following commands.